Robert F. Mullen, PhD

 doing wrong is viewing ourselves and the world inaccurately.

 It begins with our core beliefs that underscore our understanding of self.
 Core beliefs are our deeply held convictions that determine how we see ourselves in the world.
-We formulate them in childhood in response to information, experiences, inferences and deductions, and by accepting what we are told as true.
+We formulate them in childhood in response to information, experiences, inferences, and deductions, and by accepting what we are told as true.
 They mold the unquestioned underlying themes that govern our perceptions, and they, ostensibly, remain as our belief system throughout life.
-Even if a core belief is irrational or inaccurate, it defines how we see ourselves in the world.
 When we decline to question our core beliefs, we act upon them as though they are real and true.

-Core beliefs are more rigid in individuals with SAD because we tend to store information consistent with negative beliefs, ignoring evidence that contradicts it.
+Core beliefs are more rigid in individuals with SAD because we tend to store information supported by our negative beliefs, ignoring evidence that contradicts it.
 This produces a cognitive bias – a subconscious error in thinking that leads us to misinterpret information, impacting the accuracy of our perspectives and decisions.

 Space is Limited